jessnguyen28/IS-Data-Visualisation-Studio-2025/README.md

 # 🎨 Dashboard Design

-**UTS Subject: Information Systems Data Visualisation Studio (2025)** **Project by Jessica Nguyen**
+**UTS Subject: Information Systems Data Visualisation Studio (2025)**
+**Project by Jessica Nguyen**
-Tools: Tableau and Excel
+**Tools: Tableau and Excel**

 ## Project Overview
 This project involved both individual and group-based components.
-Each student was responsible for designing two Tableau dashboard prototypes, while core planning tasks—such as defining the problem, identifying stakeholders, and shaping the dataset—were completed collaboratively as a team.
+Each student was responsible for designing two Tableau dashboard prototypes, while core planning tasks, such as defining the problem, identifying stakeholders, and shaping the dataset were completed collaboratively as a team.
 The project explores tertiary student stress factors — including academic, social, and psychological stress from the Kaggle dataset below.
 **Dataset: Kaggle – Student Stress Monitoring Dataset https://www.kaggle.com/datasets/mdsultanulislamovi/student-stress-monitoring-datasets